JujuAdams/Vinyl/docs/5.0/Gain.md

 &nbsp;

-"Gain" is, effectively, the "volume" of a sound.
-Where Vinyl requires a gain value to be supplied as a function argument, the gain value should from `0` to, typically, `1`.
+"Gain" is a value that controls the volume of a sound.
+A higher gain value will make a sound louder, a lower gain value will make a sound quieter.
+GameMaker's treats gain as a value from `0` to `1` relative to the original volume of the asset you imported.
+This is called "normalised gain".
+A gain value of `0` in GameMaker will make a sound silent; a gain value of `1` will leave a sound's volume untouched and it will play as loud as the original source file, more or less.
+Vinyl's audio functions copy this basic behaviour.

+GameMaker's gain values don't map accurately to the perceived loudness.
+When using GameMaker's audio functions, you might expect a gain value of `0.5` to be half the loudness of a gain value of `1`.
+Sadly, this is not the case.
+GameMaker doesn't use a decibel loudness curve as it should and instead GameMaker's audio functions naively adjust the *amplitude* of the output audio.
+Gains are also clamped to a maximum value of `1` meaning that audio cannot be made louder than the source.

+Vinyl fixes these oversights in GameMaker's native implementation.
+Setting a gain using Vinyl to `0.5` will result in a sound half as loud as a gain of `1`.
+All audio fades operate in this "decibel loudness space" too meaning that fades will sound more natural throughout.
+Additionally, Vinyl allows for audio to have a gain larger than `1`, up the to value set by [`VINYL_MAX_GAIN`](Config-Macros).
+Try not to set this value too high otherwise you may start to notice subtle distortion of your audio.

 Some professional audio designers prefer to work with decibel gain values rather than normalised gain values.
 By setting [`VINYL_CONFIG_DECIBEL_GAIN`](Config-Macros) to `true`, [Vinyl's configuration file](Configuration) will now use decibel values.
 A value of `0` db is equivalent to a normalised value of `1`, and a decibel value of `-60` db is equivalent to a normalised gain of `0` (i.e. silence).
+At any rate, Vinyl's **GML functions** expect a normalised gain value (`0` -> `1`) regardless of what value `VINYL_CONFIG_DECIBEL_GAIN` is set to.

 Vinyl offers in-depth volume control through gain variables attached to multiple layers.
 Here's the fundamental gain equation: